irvnet/corda-jolokia/README.md

 ## Target Audience
 The intended audience for this tutorial is someone configuring a Corda node to obtain metrics and test the configuration by viewing the available metrics in a simple viewer.

----
-## Environment Details
 For this exercise you will need:
-- Ubuntu 18.04 vm with a minimum of 2vcpu and 4gb memory
+- a virtual machine with at least 4gb memory
-- Access to Azure with a authorization to create an vm's
-- Corda Enterprise Bootstrapper (tested with CE v4.4)
+- Corda Bootstrapper
-- Jolokia JVM Agent (tested with v1.6.1)
+- Jolokia JVM Agent
-- Hawtio jar file (tested with v2.10 )
+- Hawtio jar file

 ---
 ## Outline